Learn About Medicare Prescription Drug Coverage

 Medicare Does Not Cover Prescriptions

 Medicare pays about 80% of your hospital and doctor expenses, but they don't pay for any part of your prescriptions, unless you are hospitalized.
-That's why we have Part D Medicare Plans.
-A Medicare Part D plan is cheap coverage for prescriptions.
+That's where Part D of Medicare comes in.
+A Medicare Part D plan is cheap coverage for your prescriptions.
 It's not required, but it's foolish not to have it.
 Our goal is to help you find the best Medicare Part D plan for you.